refinedev/refine/documentation/docs/faq.md

 [react-strict-mode]: https://beta.reactjs.org/reference/react/StrictMode

-## How can I add an extra navigation link to the sidebar?
+## How can I add an extra navigation link to the sider?

+There are three ways to add an extra navigation link to the sider.

-For internal links, easiest way is to create a dummy resource and add it to the `resources` prop of the `<Refine>` component.
-This will add a navigation link to the sidebar.
+The first and simplest way is to use the `resources` property on the `<Refine>` component.
+The `<Sider>` component shows the resources whose `list` property is set.
+So, you can have an extra navigation link by adding a resource with the `list` attribute.

 ```tsx
 import { Refine } from "@refinedev/core";